 A bursa is a thin sack filled with the body's own natural lubricating fluid.
-This slippery sack allows different tissues such as muscle, tendon, and skin slide over bony surfaces without catching.
-These bursa are normally very thin (like a plastic bag with the air sucked out of it), but they do present a potential space that can become inflamed and irritated.
+This slippery sack allows different tissues such as muscle, tendon, and skin slide over bony surfaces without friction.
+These bursa are normally very thin (like a plastic bag with the air sucked out of it), but they are a potential space that can become swollen and inflamed.
 This is what is known as bursitis.

 - Swelling over the kneecap